sphinx-doc/sphinx/doc/usage/referencing.rst

 .. rst:role:: numref

-   Link to the specified figures, tables, code-blocks and sections; the standard reST labels are used.
+   Link to the specified figures, tables, code-blocks and sections;
+   the standard reStructuredText labels are used.
    When you use this role, it will insert a reference to the figure with link text by its figure number like "Fig. 1.1".

    If an explicit link text is given (as usual: ``:numref:`Image of Sphinx (Fig.